 Scenario 3: realtor specializing in Krayot / region with strong Facebook

 In Kiryat Motzkin, Yokneam, Hadera — Facebook groups are very active, Yad2 less dominant.
-Here BuzzPost can be the primary channel, with Yad2 as a supplement.
+Here BuzzPost is clearly the primary channel, with Yad2 as an optional supplement only.

 Scenario 4: realtor specializing in luxury Tel Aviv